CTL-Communications/ctl-cop/cop01_git_and_github/01_basic_development_worflow/README.md

 ## Create a local development branch

+First, make sure to pull the latest changes! you want to start with the most updated version of the code

+`git pull`

 Create a local branch to start development work on your assigned task.

 `git checkout -b feature/CTL-123-my-task-title`